functional-koans/clojure-koans/README.md

 the very end, making a test pass just means that the next failure message comes up.

-While it's very easy (especially at first) to just fill in the blanks making things pass, you should work slowly, making sure you understand why the answer is what it is.
+While it might be easy (especially at first) to just fill in the blanks making things pass, you should work thoughtfully, making sure you understand why the answer is what it is.
 Enjoy your path to Clojure enlightenment!

 ### Trying more things out